 Philosophy for Children

-We have achieved our Silver Award!
-Well done to all our staff and pupils.
+We have achieved our Gold Award!
+Well done to all our staff, pupils and parents.

 What is P4C?

 To help you understand more about P4C, the official SAPERE website explains P4C as:

 An approach to learning which enhances children's thinking and communication skills, boosts their self-esteem, and improves their academic attainment.
 In P4C, a stimulus, such as a story, video clip or image, is shared with a group of children.